What are Apple Pay Scams and How to Avoid Them?

 An apple pay scam is when someone steals your credit card details, like your credit card number and uses it to make fraudulent purchases.
 Apple pay scams are becoming increasingly common, so it’s important to know possible scam scenarios and how to avoid them.

-I got scammed on apple pay.
+I got scammed on apple pay (Apple Pay Fraud Suspected Message)

 There are a few factors that make Apple Pay one of the most secure payment methods available: